kushiluv/BirdCountSite/README.md

-# Project Name
+# Bird Count

 ## Description

-This is a decorative readme file for a GitHub project.
+This repository contains the code for a web application that estimates bird counts from uploaded images and allows users to help improve the model through annotations.

 ## How to Run the App